-On Feb.
-1, 2002, FERC accepted MISO’s Open Access Transmission Tariff (OATT), allowing us to also provide regional transmission services and eliminate pancaked rates.
-Learn more about the evolution of our Tariff.
+On February 1, 2002, FERC accepted MISO’s Open Access Transmission Tariff (OATT), allowing us to also provide regional transmission services and eliminate pancaked rates.

 On April 1, 2005, MISO launched the Energy Markets and began centrally dispatching generating units throughout much of the central United States based on bids and offers cleared in the market.
 MISO also began administering a market for tradable Financial Transmission Rights.

 With the launch of our Ancillary Services Market (ASM) on January 6, 2009, MISO also became the region’s Balancing Authority, instructing local balancing authorities on operation of resources.
 Integration of ASM into market operations made possible the central dispatch of regulated reserves, spinning reserves and supplemental reserves based on bids and offers cleared.

 MISO’s independent structure now encompasses a wide range of services that benefit the region.
 Learn more about our Value Proposition.